 Collecting the right information enables you to customize your visitors’ experience and design engagements that will give you the best business results.
 LivePerson Data Sources makes it possible for you to collect information from multiple sources.
 By connecting to these sources, you can track key actions and their monetary value, and gain deeper insight into your visitors’ behavior.

-At the bottom of the campaign screen click to open the data sources link
+At the bottom of the Campaign Builder, click to open the data sources link in the footnote

 eCommerce info attributes allow you to track the eCommerce activities of your visitors:

 Cart update: Use cart update attributes to get the status of the visitor’s shopping cart before they make a purchase - the products within the cart, and its total monetary value.

 Note: For brands operating in multiple currencies, a currency attribute can also be reported for cart total.

 Transaction: The details of any exchange of money for goods or services including the products themselves and their details.

 Note: For brands operating in multiple currencies, a currency attribute can also be reported for order total.

 Viewed product: Use viewed product attributes to learn more about products that interest your visitor.
 Discover which products were viewed, their name, category, price, and SKU.